preunpatching/winsetup-rebooted/README.md

 # Windows Setup Batch Script
 A Windows Batch script designed to install Windows with the least amount of hassles.

-It manually installs Windows with no extra applications needed, while bypassing the OOBE and telemetry prompts too.
+It manually installs Windows with no extra applications needed, while bypassing the OOBE and telemetry prompts too and even debloating it.

 ## How to use
 > [!WARNING]